Demystifying Nirvana

 Christina Feldman

-Christina Feldman is a co-founder of Gaia House and a guiding teacher at Insight Meditation Society, Barre, Massachusetts.
-The author of a number of books, she has been teaching insight meditation retreats internationally since 1976.
+Christina Feldman is a cofounder of Gaia House and a guiding teacher at Insight Meditation Society, Barre, Massachusetts.
+The author of a number of books, she has been teaching Insight Meditation retreats internationally since 1976.

-She is one of the teaching faculty of the CPP program, dedicated to the study and application of the early teachings of the Buddha and is engaged in teaching the Buddhist psychological foundations of mindfulness to those training to teach mindfulness-based applications in England, Belgium and the Netherlands.
+She is one of the teaching faculty of the CPP program, dedicated to the study and application of the early teachings of the Buddha and is engaged in teaching the Buddhist psychological foundations of mindfulness to those training to teach mindfulness-based applications in England, Belgium, and the Netherlands.
 Her most recent book is Mindfulness: Ancient Wisdom Meets Modern Psychology, written with Willem Kuyken.

 John Peacock